Kaitohutohu Whiwhi Kaimahi

 - negotiate salaries and contracts for candidates

-- advise clients and candidates on market trends and salaries.
+- advise clients and candidates on labour market trends and salaries.

 Skills and knowledge